-How one farm is delaying Cape Town's Day Zero
+Cape Town diary: A toilet is our best gift in years

 Eventually, we plan to buy and install storage tanks connected to the gutters, which can harvest whatever little rainwater there is.
 But this is taking time because stocks are low and sell out quickly when new supplies hit shops.
 I'm also planning to install an automated grey water harvesting system, as lugging buckets of wastewater to flush toilets and water the garden is taking its toll on our backs.

 So, what keeps us going?
 Knowing that we are all in this together helps.
 As often happens in communities facing hardship, the generosity of the human spirit comes to the forefront.
-The farmers' donation is just one part of an outpouring of goodwill from people all over South Africa: A Johannesburg charity collected 60 tons of water

-for animal shelters in Cape Town, with a small fleet of trucks driving across the country to deliver
+The farmers' donation is just one part of an outpouring of goodwill from people all over South Africa: A Johannesburg charity collected 60 tons of water for animal shelters in Cape Town, with a small fleet of trucks driving across the country to deliver it.
+Coca-Cola has promised to donate millions of liters of prepared water, while a Cape Town brewery with access to a natural spring says it will donate a million cases of water a week if Day Zero becomes a reality.

 I've also heard how some hairdressers are charging extra for the water used to wash customers' hair, unless they bring their own water.
 And some women are even cutting their hair shorter to save on washes.